AndrejPatak/BirdieBattle/README.md

-# BirdieBattle
+# Description
 Birdie Battle is an offline one-on-one game starring 7 funky birds.
 Fight your dearest friend or your worst enemy until the time runs out.
 Whoever gets more hits is the ultimate victor!
 --------------
-# There are pre-built executables available, but if any of them dont work, feel free to build it from source with the Godot engine!
+# There are pre-built executables available,
+    but if any of them dont work, feel free to build it from source with the Godot engine!
   -Supperted OS's:
     GNU/LINUX
     WINDOWS